-The subject of overtime pay is possibly the most confusing subject for workers seeking to learn more about their employment rights.
-Many workers do not understand whether or not they are eligible for overtime, or what they should do in the event their employer is not paying them accurately (or at all) for the extra time that they work.
-Complicating an already difficult subject are the overtime regulations which went into effect in August 2004.
-(For more information, please see our page on exemptions from overtime.)
-Many of these regulations are have very different interpretations and may not yet have been clarified by court decisions.
+The subject of overtime pay is one of the most confusing subject for workers seeking to learn more about their employment rights.
+Many workers do not understand whether or not they are eligible for overtime, or what they should do in the event their employer is not paying them correctly for the extra time that they work.
+Many of the overtime regulations have very different interpretations and may not yet have been clarified by court decisions.

 This page provides answers to the following questions: